 When to submit a Claim Appeal:

-If your claim is denied and you wish to challenge the decision, you can use the Grievance and Appeal Process.
+If your claim is denied, and you wish to challenge the decision, you can use the grievances and appeals process.
 This will lead to an internal clinical or administrative review of the denial.

 Examples of appealable denials include: